 Accelerating cloud migrations with the new Database Migration Service

-GM and VP of Engineering for Databases, Google Cloud
+GM & VP of Engineering, Google Cloud Databases

 Enterprises across all industries are answering the call to move their business infrastructure, and with that their databases, to the cloud.
 They are flocking to fully managed cloud databases like Cloud SQL to leverage their unparalleled reliability, security, and cost-effectiveness.
 Today, we’re launching the new serverless Database Migration Service (DMS) as part of our vision at Google Cloud for how to meet those modern needs in a way that’s easier, faster, more predictable, and more reliable.